 Claudia Pilsl is a photographer and media artist based in Bristol and Vienna.
 She creates installations and projection works and engages diverse audiences in and beyond the gallery space.
 With her practice she examines the perception of the photographic/filmic frame within a socio-cultural context.
 In particular she is interested in urban living and migration and in how agency can make a difference.
 She believes that art instigates change and that participatory works are empowering both to individuals and communities.
-Her work is included in major collections such as the Museum of modern Art Vienna, Kestner Gesellschaft Hannover, the DG Bank Collection, the Art Collection of Upper Austria, SK Stiftung Cologne, and the Photo Collection Austria.
+Her work is included in contemporary art collections such as the Museum of modern Art Vienna, Kestner Gesellschaft Hannover, the DG Bank Collection, the Art Collection of Upper Austria, SK Stiftung Cologne, and the Photo Collection Austria.
 She won two major fellowships (Arts Council Austria, City of Bremen), the Prize for Visual Art of Upper Austria, and a Research Fellowship at Southampton Institute.
 She has just been awarded a DYCP grant from Arts Council England.

 Solo shows … Recent solo shows are 'Resident' at Project Space Plus, ‘Playing Out in the City’ at Auf der Festung in Salzburg, ‘Between Worlds’ at Bend in the River in Gainsborough, ‘Parks, Gardens and Urban Living’ at artP Kunstverein Perchtoldsdorf, ‘One two infinity’ at Bend in the River in Gainsborough, ‘Latent Space’ at ROOM in Bristol, 'Space Encounters’ at the Landesmuseum in Linz, ‘Zwischenräume’ at the Galerie im Bürgerhaus in Neunkirchen and ‘Aperture’ at Aspex Gallery in Portsmouth.

 Publications … To date, her work has been documented in five solo catalogues of which the most recent one is ‘Space Encounters’.
-Her work has also been featured in various catalogues and publications such as Camera Austria or a-n magazine.
+Her work has been featured in various catalogues and publications such as Camera Austria or a-n magazine.
 Indialogue with Dieter Sperl and Lisa Spalt she produced the limited edition work-book 'LASSEN' (2021).

 Teaching … Since 1998, she has worked as a visiting lecturer and artist in residence at art schools across England and at present regularily contributes to the BA Fine Art Photography course at the Art University College in Bournemouth.